-Chairperson Andrew Gargano

-Vice-Chairperson Geoffrey Syme

-Member, Class I Mayor Bettina Bieri

-Member, Class II Richard McFadden, P.E.

-Member, Class IV Steven Castronova

-Member, Class IV Steven Castronova

-Member, Class IV Douglas Ott

-Member, Class IV Clinton Smith

-Member, Class IV Linda Conolly

-Alternate 1 Michael Siesta

-Alternate 2 Kerry Goceljak
+Chairperson, Geoffrey Syme Vice-Chairperson, Christopher Garcia Member, Class I Mayor Bettina Bieri Member, Class II Vacant Member, Class III Councilman Luciano Signorino Member, Class IV Andrew Gargano Member, Class IV Andrew Gargano Member, Class IV Douglas Ott Member, Class IV Robert Nolan Member, Class IV Linda Conolly Alternate 1 Michael Siesta Alternate 2 Steven Castronova

-The Planning Board presented, discussed, and accepted public comment on this draft Master Plan supplement at its duly-noticed public meeting of September 3, 2009 2009.
-Copies of the document were made available for review by the public at least 10 days prior to that meeting, and adequate notice of the meeting advising that the Highlands Element was on the agenda for discussion and public comment, was provided.
+The Planning Board presented, discussed, and accepted public comment on the earliest draft of this Master Plan supplement at its duly-noticed public meeting of August 27, 2009.
+A public hearing on the final draft was held on September 27, 2012.
+Copies of the document were made available for review by the public at least 10 days prior to each of these meetings, and adequate notice , advising that the Highlands Element was on the agenda and would be open for public comment, was provided.

 This document is based on a model Highlands Element prepared and provided to Highlands municipalities by the New Jersey Highlands Water Protection and Planning Council.
-Modifications required to tailor it for application to the Borough/TownShip/TownTownShip of West Milford were provided by the individual indicated below.
+Modifications required to tailor it for application to the Township of West Milford were provided by the West Milford Planning Board.